Dentons Rodyk & Davidson: 1877–2016: Rodyk & Davidson

-Dentons ASEAN
+2016–present: Dentons Rodyk & Davidson

-Denton Rodyk is the first firm in the Association of Southeast Asian Nations (ASEAN) to combine with Dentons.
-Dentons ASEAN is the first global pan-ASEAN law firm to have a presence in seven ASEAN Countries, including Singapore, Myanmar, Indonesia, Thailand, Malaysia, Vietnam, and the Philippines.
+In 2016, the firm combined with global law firm Dentons and was renamed Dentons Rodyk & Davidson LLP.
+Following the combination, the firm became part of Dentons, a global law firm with more than 200 offices in over 80 countries.
+Dentons Rodyk was the first firm in the Association of Southeast Asian Nations (ASEAN) to combine with Dentons.
+Dentons ASEAN subsequently established a presence across multiple ASEAN jurisdictions, including Singapore, Myanmar, Indonesia, Thailand, Malaysia, Vietnam, and the Philippines.